The Legacy of Louis Thomas Marotta

 One hundred years ago today, an infant, the youngest of five children, was born in a small tenement apartment on Bleecker Street in Greenwich Village.
 Oblivious to the counter-culture swarming around him, my father lived a life centered on family and faith.

-On the cork board in his home office, the following quote was posted: shall pass through this world but once.
+On the cork board in his home office, the following quote was posted: I shall pass through this world but once.
 Any good, therefore, that I can do or any kindness I can show to any human being, let me do it now.
 Let me not defer it or neglect it, for I shall not pass this way again.

 This is how my father lived his life and how he inspired his children to live theirs.
+Emily Dickinson said it differently,

 If I can stop one Heart from breaking